-Sacramento State University and San Jose State University have been awarded an IMLS National Forum grant to assess scholarly communication programs at M1 Carnegie classified public institutions.
+In 2019, Sacramento State University and San Jose State University have been awarded an IMLS National Forum grant to assess scholarly communication programs at M1 Carnegie classified public institutions.
 With new technologies and paradigms for creating and sharing work, scholars across all fields have seen changes in research output, dissemination and preservation of the scholarly record, emergent publishing models, and the measurement of scholarly impact.
 Libraries have broadly defined their efforts to address these concerns as “scholarly communication” services.
 While many libraries have invested in personnel, software, and other resources to grow these programs, quantifying the actual outcome or impact of these activities remains elusive, beyond output measures such as simple counts of consultations, workshop attendance, or by repository downloads or growth.
-This grant, the “Scholarly Communication Assessment Forum,” or “SCAF” will investigate best practices and make recommendations for better tracking academic libraries’ engagement in supporting the research lifecycle.
+This grant, the “Scholarly Communication Assessment Forum,” or “SCAF” investigated best practices and make recommendations for better tracking academic libraries’ engagement in supporting the research lifecycle.

 December – February 2020